372groupproject/milestones-team1-gwalker1-akshiththumma/Code/README.txt

 \
 The first program is a simple hello world that prints \'93Hello, World!\'94\
 \
 The second program is fizzbuzz which prints the first 100 numbers.
-If the number is divisible by 3 we print \'93fizz\'94, if it is divisible by 5 we print \'93buzz\'94, if it is divisible by both 3 and 5 we print \'93fizzbuzz\'94.}
+If the number is divisible by 3 we print \'93fizz\'94, if it is divisible by 5 we print \'93buzz\'94, if it is divisible by both 3 and 5 we print \'93fizzbuzz\'94.\
+\
+All of the p2_ prefixed programs demonstrate different control structures.\
+\
+p2_mildlyuse requires the user to enter a word.
+Upon receiving the word, it will display the length of the word, the number of vowels, and the number of consonants.
+It does extremely limited input validation (checks for spaces in the string).}